 The periodically adjusted unemployment rate of the state of Georgia

 You are advised to go through the determination letter thoroughly and in case you do not agree with any of the mentioned information, you may apply for reconsideration.

 Remember to apply for reconsideration within 15 days of receiving the determination letter in writing, in your career center.

 You can file a claim through the GDOL website at any time of the day.
-The website is operational 24 hours of the day and on all seven days of the week.
-You will need to create a GDOL PIN at the filing the claim the first time.
+The website is operational 24 hours of the day and on 7 days of the week.
+You will need to create a GDOL PIN when you are filing the unemployment claim in Georgia the first time.
 You will need the GDOL PIN while filing for claims throughout the benefit period.

-You can file for claims by telephone by dialing 1.866.598.4164.
+You can file for claims by telephone by dialing Georgia unemployment phone number (1.866.598.4164).
 Follow all the instructions given by the IVR system.
 You will need the GDOL PIN to file for claims by telephone as well, and you may set the PIN over the phone too while claiming for benefits in the first week.